 Early on in the 1945-1949 Chinese Civil War which followed the end of 1937-1945 Sino-Japanese War, Chinese Communists won control over Manchuria and Inner Mongolian with the help of Soviet Russia.
 The Communists established the Inner Mongolia Autonomous Region in 1947.
 Initially, the Autonomous Region encompassed just the Hulunbuir area, today Inner Mongolia’s most north-eastern region.
-As the Communists consolidated their control over mainland China, Inner Mongolia was expanded westwards integrating all areas with sizeable Mongol populations.
+As the Communists consolidated their control over mainland China, Inner Mongolia was expanded westwards integrating all areas with sizable Mongol populations.

 During the Cultural Revolution, a backlash against the Mongol population caused Communist Government to re-distribute about two-thirds of Inner Mongolia containing about half its population to surrounding provinces, particularly the Ningxia Hui Autonomous Region and Heilongjiang.
 In 1979, this restructuring was reversed, and Inner Mongolia was restored to its 1969 size.

 The development of agriculture in Inner Mongolia has been restricted by a short growing season and minimal rainfall.
-In some areas, particularly where the Yellow River makes a large loop through the center of the province, irrigation has enabled the farming of oats, rice, spring wheat, kaoliang, millet, sugar beets linseed, rape, and sunflowers.
+In some areas, particularly where the Yellow River makes a large loop through the center of the province, irrigation has enabled the farming of oats, rice, spring wheat, kaoliang, millet, sugar beets, grapes, linseed, rape, and sunflowers.

 More important than its agriculture is its livestock herding.
 Inner Mongolia has about 30% of China’s grassland and 25% of its pasture.
-As a result, Inner Mongolia has traditionally engaged in raising sheep, cattle, horses, goats, camel and pigs.
+As a result, Inner Mongolia has traditionally engaged in raising sheep, cattle, horses, goats, camel, and pigs.
 Some reindeer herding is also practiced in Inner Mongolia’s forested north and northeast.

 Lay of the Land

-In contrast to sandy deserts of the west, large parts of central Inner Mongolia consists of rich grasslands which support herds of livestock most especially horses and sheep.
+In contrast to sandy deserts of the west, large parts of central Inner Mongolia consist of rich grasslands which support herds of livestock, most especially horses and sheep.
 Moving east, Inner Mongolia elevation begins to rise.
 The Da Hinggan Range covers most of the eastern third of the autonomous region, reaching elevations of 1,200 meters and more.
 Through the glacial valleys of these mountains, the many tributaries of the Argun River run.
 The Argun River in turn is an important tributary of the Amur or Heilong Jiang River; it runs along most of the border dividing Inner Mongolia from Russia.
 Forests blanket large areas of east, supporting Inner Mongolia’s forestry industry.
 Coniferous species such as pine are found in the northern Da Hinggan (sometimes known as Da Xing’an) Mountains while deciduous birch and aspen are more common in the south.

 Due to its extensive and varied territory, Inner Mongolia has a wide variety of regional climates.
 That said, winters throughout the region are long and cold, although the snowfall is often light.
 In the west, spring can be characterized by sudden and dangerous sandstorms.
 Summer is warm to hot and is when most of the rain falls.